-Even before the official endorsement of environmental NGOs, there were already powerful voices from environmental activists, mostly intellectuals and journalists, such as Liang Sicheng (the founder of Green Culture Sub-Academy, who was focused on conservation of endangered species, primitive forests, wetlands, and others), He Bochuan (the author of China on Edge), Tang Xiyang, who found the Green Camp and wrote A Green World Tour, and Dai Qing, whose book, Yangtse, Yangtse, lobbied strongly that there were political as well as environmental objections to the building of the Three Gorges Dam.
-From the mid-1980s, the above-mentioned figures inspired and educated the Chinese public, and exerted profound influences on the development of the environmental movement's spreading to the grassroots all over China.
-Although most of the environmental activists, especially those connected with the NGOs, tried to work within the boundaries set by the government, some, like Tang Xiyang, He Bochuan, and Dai Qing articulated the need for democracy as a condition required to protect China's environment.
+Even before the official endorsement of environmental NGOs, there were already powerful warnings from environmental activists, mostly intellectuals and journalists, such as Liang Congjie, who was the founder of the Green Culture Institute of the International Academy of Chinese Culture, and later of the Friends of Nature which focused on conservation of endangered species, primitive forests, and wetlands.
+Others included He Bochuan (the author of China on Edge), Tang Xiyang, who founded the Green Camp and wrote A Green World Tour, and Dai Qing, whose book Yangtze!
+Yangtze! lobbied strongly that there were political as well as environmental objections to the building of the Three Gorges Dam.
+From the mid-1980s, these individuals inspired and educated the Chinese public, and exerted a profound influence on the development of the environmental movement's spreading to the grassroots all over China.
+Although most of the environmental activists, especially those connected with the NGOs, tried to work within the boundaries set by the government, some, like Tang Xiyang, He Bochuan, and Dai Qing, articulated the need for democracy as a condition required to protect China's environment.

-Although prominent people took part in the debate both for and against the Three Gorges Dam project, Dai Qing, despite being the daughter of officially proclaimed "revolutionary martyrs", paid for her articulate views against this project by spending ten months in Qincheng, the maximum security prison where Jiang Qing was once locked up.
+Although prominent people took part in the debate both for and against the Three Gorges Dam project, Dai Qing, despite being the daughter of officially proclaimed 'revolutionary martyrs', paid for her articulate views against this project by spending ten months in Qincheng, the maximum-security prison where Jiang Qing was once locked up.

-The resolution for constructing the massive Dam, which was to stand 600 feet tall over a reservoir more than 360 miles long and 175 metres deep, was finally passed by the NPC in 1992.
+The resolution for constructing the massive dam, which was to stand 600 feet tall over a reservoir more than 360 miles long and 175 metres deep, was finally passed by the NPC in 1992.
 It was to provide energy-hungry China with 18,000 megawatts of energy, represented 10% of China's total need for electricity.
 The power produced by this dam was not only to serve local needs.
 It was intended for long distance transmission to places as far north as Beijing, and as far south as Hong Kong.
 The building of the dam, which was completed in 2003, led to an enormous problem of relocating millions of residents in the area concerned.
-There were many protests and demonstrations accompanying the resettlement, with farmers unwilling to move, or believing they were not sufficiently compensated in the exchange of their old home for the new one.
-The damming of this part of the Yangtse, completed in 2003, created many environmental challenges of its own.
+There were many protests and demonstrations accompanying the resettlement, with farmers unwilling to move, or believing they were not sufficiently compensated in the exchange of their old homes for new ones.
+The damming of this part of the Yangtze, completed in 2003, created many environmental challenges of its own.

 When Hong Kong was returned to China in 1997, it had already developed its own environmental activism.
-Its NGOs, some of which were branches of the internationally established NGOs, such as Friends of the Earth and the World Wildlife Fund, had been more daring in confronting the Chinese authorities on issues of deep concern to the residents there, such as the PRC Daya Bay Nuclear plant.
-The cooperation between NGOs in Hong Kong and mainland China, was a positive development in environmental protection against pollution, by Hong Kong businesses located on mainland China.
+Its NGOs, some of which were branches of the internationally established NGOs, such as Friends of the

+Earth and the World Wildlife Fund, had been more daring in confronting the Chinese authorities on issues of deep concern to the residents there, such as the PRC Daya Bay Nuclear Plant.
+The cooperation between NGOs in Hong Kong and mainland China was a positive development in environmental protection against pollution, by Hong Kong businesses located on mainland China.

-4.6 The role of the media in China's environmental protection
+The role of the media in China's environmental protection